Making it easy to teach strategies to discipline young children

 1. CLICK HERE TO VIEW PLAY NICELY FOR FREE IN ENGLISH OR SPANISH

-5. How a free program addresses a problem that costs billions
+5. A free program addresses an expensive problem

 © 2013 Monroe Carell Jr. Children's Hospital at Vanderbilt